Connecting to a VM serial console via SSH

 ID:ssh -p 9600 -i /home/myuser/.ssh/yc-organization-id-bpfaidqca8vd********-yid-orgusername epd22a2tj3gd********.yid-orgusername@serialssh.cloud.yandex.net

-When connecting, the system may request a username and password to authenticate on the VM.
+When connecting, the system may prompt you for a login and password to authenticate to the VM.
 Enter the username and password you created earlier to gain access to the serial console.

 -